-If the confounding variable to be matched on is continuous, we must specify how close, on the continuous scale, the subject must be in order to be considered matched.
-Hence, this is called caliper-matching.
-Caliper-matching often produces a problem for analysis in that, if the individual-match must be within, say 5 years, then 2 case (exposed) subjects of the same age could be matched with controls (non-exposed) whose ages differ by almost 10 years.
-In this instance, we either have to live with the 'wider' match and chance residual confounding, or decide to use strata in our analyses that are no wider than the 'matching' criteria even if that shifts the 'matched' subjects into different strata.
+If the confounding variable to be matched on is continuous, we must specify how close, on the continuous scale, the subject must be in order to be considered matched and hence, this is called caliper-matching.
+Caliper-matching often produces a problem for analysis in that, if the individual-match must be within, say 2 years of age, then 2 case (exposed) subjects of the same age could be matched with controls (non-exposed) whose ages differ by almost 4 years.
+In this instance, we either have to live with the 'wider' match and chance residual confounding or decide to use strata in our analyses that are no wider than the 'matching' criteria even if that shifts the 'matched' subjects into different strata.